klangner/radium/README.md

 Radium is Haskell library for chemistry.
 It has the following functionality:
 * Periodic table with element data
-* Reader for SMILES format
+* Reader and writer for SMILES format

 ## Installation